Dalya37/MY-CV/index.md

 ### Research Interests
 - Film and Digital media
 - Soical media
-- Digital humanties
+- Digital transformation.

 ### Publications and/or Conferences

-1. Publishing a scientific article about blended learning for publication in a journal of scientific research called Saudi Journal of
-Educational Technology Research.
+1. Publishing a scientific article about blended learning in a scientific journal called Saudi Journal of Educational Technology Research.

-2. Many opinions and community articles were published in Makah newspaper, KSA.
+2. Publishing many opinions and community articles in Makah newspaper, KSA.

 ### Contact